About Us

 “I was raised in a house full of music and books,” Knudsen says.
 “There was always someone singing, playing, reading, or discussing big ideas.”

-Knudsen’s childhood experience eventually led her to first study English, and then major in music at the University of Nebraska at Omaha.
-But it wasn’t just music that influenced her future.
+Knudsen’s childhood experience eventually led her to study English and Music, and she earned three degrees from University of Nebraska Omaha, the most recent a Master of Science in Educational Administration.
+But it wasn’t just the arts and humanities that influenced her future.
 She also played catcher on a AAA fast pitch team.
 Knudsen says she became aware of her ability to “see the field” and to develop her competitive edge as a softball player.
-This motivated her to eventually earn master’s degrees in music and educational administration from UNO.
+Using this talent to understand the whole child, family, and community is key to collective impact and community engagement.

 Early in her career, Knudsen enjoyed many different roles from teaching Honors English & Senior Project at Valley High School to conducting the choir at Duchesne Academy.
 She later became a School Administrative Manager (SAM) at Carter Lake Elementary.